Bounded Termination of Monotonicity-Constraint Transition Systems: Introduction

 Next, we consider programs with recursive functions.
 We argue that for such programs, bounded termination most naturally yields a bound on \emph{stack height}.
 Depending on the program's use of ``heap space,'' we may be able to conclude that it runs in polynomial space, or just deduce an exponential time bound.

 The fact that our abstraction is coarser than the one used in the cited works \emph{is} relevant to another concern: the loss of information due to abstraction.
-Section~\ref{sec:realworld} discusses the impact of relaxing the $\CTS{\Aff,\ints}$ abstraction (or possibly even stronger ones) to \MCTS.
+Section~\ref{sec:realworld} discusses the impact of relaxing the abstraction used in previous works to \MCTS.
 Such relaxation, which may suffice for termination, does not always suffice for complexity analysis.
 An example can be seen in Figure~\ref{fig:ex:quadratic1}: for termination, we could do with a simpler abstraction, eliminating all constraints involving the variable \pgt{N}.
 But then we would not obtain a bounded-terminating CTS.

 Our thesis is that, despite its relative simplicity, the monotonicity constraint abstraction stands a good chance of being effective in practice (when used judiciously).
 The ultimate test would, of course, be the construction of an industrial-strength tool; this is far beyond the scope of our work, but existing related work (see the next section and Section~\ref{sec:realworld}) makes the prospects seem encouraging.